Skip to content

 Infinity Glide 120 Review PadhkeDekho

-After 1 month of using Infinity Glide 120, we think it’s a good neckband under 1500 Rs.
+After 1 year of using Infinity Glide 120, we think it’s a good neckband under 1500 Rs.
 We are saying after using 10 neckbands in the price category.

 To begin with, the built quality is quite sturdy.
 The metal earbuds do look and feel premium in the ears.
 The cables on the earbuds are decently sized.